radium-v/super-sublime/README.md

     `mv super-sublime/* . && rm !#^:h`

 4. Open Sublime (there may be errors).
-Open the Console (ctrl+\`) to view the output, trigger the Command Palette, and select `Package Control: Upgrade/Overwrite All Packages`.
+Open the Console (ctrl+\`) to view the output.
+Trigger the Command Palette, and select `Package Control: Upgrade/Overwrite All Packages`.

 5. If there are any errors or if Sublime crashes, just quit Sublime and redo